-Adult vernal crayfish are rust red with a blackish wedge-shaped central stripe along the length of the abdomen.
+Adult vernal crayfish are rusty red with a blackish wedge-shaped central stripe along the length of the abdomen.
 The carapace is smooth and is separated at the middle by a narrow space (areola).
-The rostrum is broad and lacks a central troughlike depression and lacks lateral notches or spines near its tip.
+The rostrum (pointy, noselike structure between the eyes) is broad, lacks a central troughlike depression, and lacks lateral notches or spines near its tip.
 The pincers are moderately long and slender.

 Similar species: Other similar crayfish within the range of the species are the red swamp crawfish and the White River crawfish.
 These species have a narrower rostrum (often with lateral spines) and a granular (roughened) carapace.

 The vernal crayfish occurs in the lowlands of southeastern Missouri as far north as Bollinger County.
 Most records are concentrated along the Ozark border in Ripley, Butler, and Stoddard counties.

 Habitat and Conservation

 "Vernal" means "springtime."
 In February and March, when water levels are high, this crayfish is found in shallow, seasonally flooded swamps, sloughs, and other depressions.
 It avoids flowing-water habitats.
 As water levels recede in late spring and early summer, it retreats into burrows, not to be seen again until the next wet-weather period.

 Crayfish are generally omnivores, eating a wide variety of plant and animal materials.

 A species of conservation concern in Missouri.
 In our state, the distribution of this species is centered in the least disturbed areas of our Bootheel swamps, and it was probably more widely distributed before that part of Missouri was ditched and drained.
 This species' range extends southward on both sides of the Mississippi River as far as eastern Alabama and northern Louisiana.